ElijahCuff/Technology-Induced-Schizophrenia/README.md

 #### Audio.
 • Random Playback of Vocal Commands "quite enough to disguise location".
+• Ultrasonic Audio Transmission "Just out of normal audible hearing, but enough to vibrate the inner ear bones and cause internal vocal commands"

 #### Video.
 • Subliminal Imaging ( Image Flickers ) "quick enough not to notice a change in picture"